x3dom/x3dom/doc/guide/source/gettingstarted.rst

 ===================  =====================================================

 You can `download the files from the X3DOM server <http://x3dom.org/x3dom/release/>`_ and put them on your harddisk or your webserver.
+The file naming follows the pattern: ``x3dom-vMAIOR.MINOR.js``.

 Development builds